michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I will regret publishing this post.
 I already do.

 This material is incredibly personal and vulnerable.
 Employers may read this.
+Or worse: _skim this_.
 But I'm going to force myself to leave this post up anyway, as uncomfortable as that is for me.

+I want you all to know what I've experienced.
+That's why I published this.
+The public artifacts of my work are strong, but the specific context in which those artifacts were created makes them _something else_.
+A testament to my resilience and persistence, I hope.

+We can talk about contributions at my job all day.
+Those accomplishments are certainly valuable and notable.
+But open-source contributions evince deeper insights; they're artifacts which can be cogitated, analyzed, and dwelled upon.
+A conversation about a project at my job can't do that at the same level of depth.
+Would you rather hear about a system I implemented or _see one_?

-I want you all to know what I've been experiencing.
-Besides family and close friends, nobody knows.
+Besides family and close friends, nobody knows what I've overcome.
 I've kept all of this to myself, quietly.
-But, again, a part me thinks people _should know_.
-I sometimes trust such thoughts blindly and figure things out later.
+But, again, I think people finally _should know_.
+I _sometimes_ trust such thoughts blindly and figure things out later.
 We call that "emergent design" in my field.

 Cheers to shots in the dark.
 Threnodies for maculae.